 Prof. Kala Vairavamoorthy is an internationally recognized water resource management expert, with a particular interest in urban water issues.
 He combines a strong engineering background with practical international experience.
 He has published extensively and has a strong international profile working closely with the World Bank, UN-Habitat, UNESCO, GWP, SIWI and the EU.
 He has led several urban water management projects for the World Bank, African Development Bank and DFID.
 He is currently a member of the ADB’s Water Advisory Group.

-He is joining IWA from the International Water Management Institute (IWMI), where he was the Deputy Director General for Research.
-Prior to IWMI, Kala was the Founding Dean of the Patel College of Global Sustainability and a tenured Professor in the Department of Civil and Environmental Engineering, at the University of South Florida.
+He joined the IWA from the International Water Management Institute (IWMI), where he was the Deputy Director General for Research.
+Prior to IWMI, Prof. Kala was the Founding Dean of the Patel College of Global Sustainability and a tenured Professor in the Department of Civil and Environmental Engineering, at the University of South Florida.
 Prior to that he was a full professor and Chair of Water Engineering at the University of Birmingham, UK, and Professor and Head of Core of Sustainable Urban Water Infrastructure Systems at UNESCO-IHE.
 He still holds professorial appointments at the University of South Florida and UNESCO-IHE.

 Prof. Kalanithy Vairavamoorthy has a PhD and MSc in Environmental Engineering from Imperial College, University of London, UK and a BSc(Hons) from King’s College, London.
 He is also a Chartered Engineer and a Fellow of the Institution of Civil Engineers (UK).